-Disclosure of individual Director Remuneration Disclosure of individual Executive Officer Remuneration
+Disclosure of individual Director Remuneration Disclosed in part Disclosure of individual Executive Officer Disclosed in part Remuneration

 Information concerning compensation for Directors and Executive Officers is disclosed in the Yukashoken-hokokusho ("Annual Report"), Business Report, Form 20-F submitted to the SEC, Explanatory Document on the Status of Operation and Property and other documents - all of these documents can be accessed on the Company's website.
 Individual compensation of certain Directors and Executive Officers is disclosed in the Annual Report in accordance with the Cabinet Office Ordinance on Disclosure of Corporate Affairs, etc.